qump-project/qump-hadgem3/docs/index.md

 <img src="https://raw.githubusercontent.com/qump-project/qump-hadgem3/master/images/QumpStampImage.png" alt="Image for PPE" width=500 height=500 />

+We cannot be certain about future climate change because:

+ * some variations in climate are inherently unpredictable (internal variability);
+ * we evaluate climate model output using measurements which have errors (observational uncertainty);
+ * we only have plausible storylines of how anthropogenic emissions might evolve (emissions uncertainty);
+ * we have limited computer resources and an imperfect knowledge of the Earth system, so climate models have to approximate some of the key processes that affect climate change (modelling uncertainty).
+By understanding our climate model across a range of time scales, we can learn about errors in our climate model and factor this information into the projections.

+Therefore, there is no single best estimate, only a range, of future climate change.

+To explore the modelling uncertainty, we generate ensembles of climate projections where each realisation differs from the other members by altering the approximations of the key climate processes within plausible bounds.
+These ensembles, together with output from other climate models, are used to understand and quantify uncertainties in climate projections on different space and time scales.

 ### Jupyter notebooks
 ... can be placed in the `master` branch of this repository, then linked [like this](https://nbviewer.jupyter.org/github/qump-project/qump-hadgem3/blob/master/notebooks/Notebook_example.ipynb).